 Note that these preferences are not enforced, i.e. if you decide to set the HIDE\TOOLBAR preference, the user can still display the toolbar again when viewing this PDF if he decides to do so.
 Setting this preference only affects the default state of the toolbar when the document is opened, but does not enforce this state.

 Some viewer preferences also influence the default settings of the print dialog of the viewer.

-You can set viewer preferences by using the method setViewerPreferences.
-Multiple preferences can be combined using the OR operator, e.g.:
+You can set viewer preferences by using the method setViewerPreferences, e.g.: